DSakicLab/ninfe/README.md

-# ninfe
-Numerical INner Filter Effect Corrector - NINFE
+# Numerical INner Filter Effect Corrector - NINFE
 # by Tomislav Friganović, Davor Šakić and Tin Weitner

 University of Zagreb, Faculty of Pharmacy and Biochemistry, Zagreb, Croatia.